Book British Airways Flights Now To Lock In Distance-Based Earnings Book British Airways Flights Now To Lock In Distance-Based Earnings

 Bonus Points

-British Airways is following in the shoes of its IAG partner Iberia — which announced a switch to a revenue-based system back in November 2022.
-At that time, British Airways indicated that it would be looking to follow suit.
+British Airways is following in the shoes of its IAG partner Iberia, which announced a switch to a revenue-based system back in November 2022.
+At that time, British Airways indicated that it would likely follow suit.

 The New British Airways Avios Earning Model

-From October 18, 2023, British Airways Executive Club members will no longer earn Avios based on the distance flown but instead be based on the cost of the ticket.
-Members will also earn Avios for spending on ancillary services like seat reservations and upgrades.
+From October 18, 2023, British Airways Executive Club members will no longer earn Avios based on the distance flown but instead based on the cost of the ticket.
+Members also will earn Avios for spending on ancillary services like seat reservations and upgrades.

 The new model strips significant value from long-haul destinations since the distance flown is now irrelevant.
-For example, travelers may be able to earn more Avios on an expensive 2.5-hour flight economy fare from London to Rome than a cheap economy fare from London to Singapore — a nearly 14-hour flight!
+For example, travelers may be able to earn more Avios on an expensive 2.5-hour economy fare from London to Rome than a cheap economy fare from London to Singapore — a 13-hour flight!

 New British Airways Avios Earning Rates